 Performed a rebalance on a portion of the portfolio.
 I reduced the overage in DGX created in May and added shares to the others in this group (ABM, AMT, ARD, BLL, CASY, CHCO, KOF, CCE, CTBI, CCI, AKO.B, HOMB, IRM, LAMR, OUT, NWFL, OCFC, ONB, PLD, QCOM, SRC, SMTA, BATRA, UNIT, VALU, VER).
 My DGX holdings remain higher than they were in May and the increase in dividends on this rebalance is negligible.

-This is where my main focus resides.
+My main focus resides on dividends.
 Market gyrations are to be expected but my goal is to see a rising flow of dividends on an annual basis.
 I’m placing less emphasis on the quarterly numbers as the number of semi-annual, interim/final and annual cycles have been steadily increasing in my portfolio.

 GE‘s rail unit to spin then merge with WEB

 GE to spin 80% of the health business

 XRX merger with Fujifilm cancelled (now being litigated).

 SHPG to merge into TKPYY